 By consulting national data, current policies, and market trends, we’ll take a comprehensive look at off-market properties and determine the best way to tap into these near-secret real estate investment deals.

-“Off-market” usually refers to a property that is not publicly listed for sale.
-However, there’s a bit of nuance to the term depending upon the context, so it’s important to understand how different people and platforms describe off-market properties.
+A property that is “off market” means that it is not publicly listed for sale.
+However, there’s a bit of nuance to the term depending on the context.
+It is important to understand how different people and platforms describe off-market properties.

 When You See “Off Market” Online